pyscf/pyscf/doc/source/cc.rst

 The CC module is not limited to molecule system.
 The program is implemented as a general solver for arbitrary Hamiltonians.
 It allows users overwriting the default molecule Hamiltonian with their own effective Hamiltonians.
-In this example, we'll create a Hubbard model, and feed its Hamiltonian to CCSD method.
+In this example, we'll create a Hubbard model, and feed its Hamiltonian to CCSD program.

 .. literalinclude:: ../../examples/cc/40-ccsd_with_given_hamiltonian.py

 Using CCSD as CASCI active space solver
 ---------------------------------------
-CCSD solver can be wrapped as a Full CI solver, which can be feed to the CASCI solver to approximate the multi-configuration calculation.
+CCSD program can be wrapped as a Full CI solver, which can be combined with the CASCI solver to approximate the multi-configuration calculation.

 .. literalinclude:: ../../examples/cc/42-as_casci_fcisolver.py